playarising/arising/docs/core/Stats.md

 function getNextRefreshWithTokenTime(bytes _id) public view returns (uint256 _timestamp)
 ```

-External function that returns the next refresher timestamp for a character when using a [Refresher](/docs/gadgets/Refresher.md) token.
+External function that returns the next refresher timestamp for a character when using a Refresher [BaseGadgetToken](/docs/base/BaseGadgetToken.md) token.

 Requirements: